 By Sweta Singh and David Henry

-Shares of the fourth largest U.S. bank by assets were down 2.8 percent at $70.10.
-They have gained 23 percent in the last 12 months.
+Shares of the largest U.S. bank by assets were up 1 percent in premarket trading.

 JPMorgan's quarterly reports are closely watched for signs about the health of consumers and businesses as the lender plays a major role in several businesses, such as home mortgages, commercial lending and asset management.

 Average core loans, which include consumer credit and loans to the biggest corporations, were up 7 percent compared with the year-earlier quarter.

 Analysts and economists are watching loan demand at banks for signs of any impact from international trade tariffs on their business and expansion plans.

 Investors have also been looking for signs that the corporate tax cuts have given companies new confidence to borrow, a phenomenon that bankers have said might not show up before the second half of the year.